jagadishdas21/AI-Doctor/README.md

 # ChatBot
-Welcome to my Python Chatbot project!
-This chatbot is built to engage users by answering questions and providing assistance on a range of topics.
-It utilizes natural language processing to interpret user messages and respond appropriately.
-Explore the code to see how it works, and feel free to test it out!
+Welcome to the Chatbot Project!
+This repository contains a Python-based chatbot built using the TensorFlow framework and Natural Language Toolkit (NLTK).
+The chatbot is designed to engage in meaningful conversations and can be customized to fit various applications.